Why do security cameras have such bad quality

 Amazon price updated: November 9, 2024 3:10 am

-See also Are all security cameras wifi
+See also Are there security cameras in parking garages

 Furthermore, budget constraints often lead to the use of cheaper camera sensors in security cameras, which can contribute to their poor low light performance.
 These sensors may not have the same level of sensitivity and image processing capabilities as higher-end sensors, resulting in lower-quality footage.